openknowledge-archive/opsmanual/sysadmin/overview.rst

 Infrastructure overview
 =======================

-OKF operates many different services for many different people.
+Open Knowledge operates many different services for many different people.
 This document is intended to provide a broad overview of the infrastructure underlying these services and how it is managed.

-The infrastructure operated by OKF (and specifically that managed by the Sysadmin team) can broadly be divided into two categories:
+The infrastructure operated by Open Knowledge (and specifically that managed by the Sysadmin team) can broadly be divided into two categories:

 #. `Self-hosted infrastructure`_
 #. `Externally-hosted infrastructure`_